 Queequeg’s Coffin is a thought experiment.
-An image around which we might connect an intriguing conceptual stance with a pragmatic call to action.
-What I find most valuable is that it does not presuppose what that action might be.
-It is a container transcending the motivation behind its origins.
+It is an intriguing image around which we might connect a conceptual stance with a pragmatic call to action.
+It does not presuppose what that action might be.
+Queequeg’s Coffin is a container transcending the motivation behind its origins.

-Queequeg was Ishmael‘s bunk-mate in Moby Dick.
-As the juggernaut of Ahab‘s obsession takes all aboard the Pequod further and further into imbalance and dis-ease, Queequeg becomes convinced he is ill and will soon die.
+Queequeg was Ishmael‘s bunk-mate aboard Moby Dick.
+As the juggernaut of Ahab‘s obsession takes Pequod’s crew further and further into imbalance and dis-ease, Queequeg becomes convinced he is dying.
 He commissions the ship’s carpenter to build him a coffin.
-Chips protests at this waste of his specialized talents; but relents and builds a wonder of a casket, watertight and ship-shape in every regard.
-As he prepares himself to meet his maker Queequeg carves it with signs and portents beyond the crew’s understanding.
+Chips protests at this waste of his specialized talents; but relents and builds the harpooner a wonder of a casket, watertight, and ship-shape in every regard.
+Preparing himself to meet his maker Queequeg carves its top and sides with signs and portents beyond the crew’s understanding.

-In the end, Ahab has brought about the Pequod‘s destruction.
-Ishmael finds himself the only survivor, floating – for the moment – on the vastness of an inhospitable sea.
+Ahab drives the Pequod to its destruction.
+Ishmael is the only survivor.
+He finds himself floating upon the vastness of an inhospitable sea.
 Queequeg’s Coffin rockets to the surface.
-It’s inherent buoyancy could not be thwarted.
-It broke free of the sinking ship, even then threatening Ishmael with its vortex.
+Its inherent buoyancy could not be thwarted.
+It breaks free of the vortex threatening to suck Ishmael down with the ship.

-Ishmael finds succor, hanging onto and then climbing atop Queequeg’s Coffin.
-This thing; begrudgingly crafted to carry a savage through to the other world; is now the lifeboat that brings our hero, our witness, to the point of rescue.
+Ishmael hangs on and then climbs atop Queequeg’s Coffin.
+This odd thing, begrudgingly crafted to carry a savage to another world, saves our hero, our witness, and carries him to safety.

-This story has so many points of contact with our present condition, eerily prescient.
+I find this story eerily prescient.
+It has so many points of contact with our present condition.

-We have at hand, though for the most part unwittingly, bits and pieces that might come in handy when our Pequod founders.
-What Queequeg’s Coffin shows us is that we cannot predict what will be useful when circumstances pass their tipping point.
-A useless frivolity upon the sturdy decks of a powerful vessel may very well be the serendipitous bit of flotsam that allows us to survive when our vessel’s sturdiness deserts us, heading for the bottom, threatening to take us down with it.
+We have at hand, unwittingly so, bits and pieces that might come in handy when our Pequod founders.
+Queequeg’s Coffin shows us that we cannot predict what will be useful when circumstances pass their tipping point.
+What had been an odd frivolity upon the sturdy deck of a powerful vessel may very well become the serendipitous bit of flotsam that saves us when our vessel plunges for the bottom, threatening to take us down with it.

-Queequeg’s Coffin demands humility of us.
-Keeps at the forefront our impossibility of knowing.
-Keeps us from over-committing in advance to what might be.
-It reminds us to be on the look-out.
-So that when the time comes we may achieve a confluence — another of Melville’s constructions — of Necessity, Fate and Free-will.
-A confluence that puts Queequeg’s Coffin within our reach.
+Perhaps the most intriguing aspect of Queequeg’s Coffin is that it demands humility.
+It dramatizes the impossibility of knowing.
+Keeps us from over-committing in advance.
+Reminds us to be on the look-out.
+So that when the time comes we may discover a confluence — another of Melville’s constructions — of Necessity, Fate and Free-will.
+It is this confluence that puts Queequeg’s Coffin within our reach.